Please load this page on a laptop or desktop computer. The mobile version is not built yet.

 Fly Without Fear

 What do we cover in “Fly Without Fear”?
 Our debilitating fears are both rational and irrational, or psychological.
 That is, there are rational concerns that need to be addressed, but there are also psychological problems, such as phobias, that come into play.
-The course is designed to address both rational and psychological aspects.
+Our courses address both the rational and psychological aspects of aviophobia.

-• We’ll have a senior pilot come into our class, explain such things, and answer your questions.
+• We bring a senior pilot into our class to explain flight safety and answer your questions.

-• We’ll take you onto a plane so you can familiarize yourself with the routine aspects of flying.
+• We take you onto a plane so you can familiarize yourself with the routine aspects of flying.

-• We’ll take you into the secure side of the airport so you can familiarize yourself with what you can expect at both ends of your flight.[1]
+• We take you into the secure side of the airport so you can familiarize yourself with what you can expect at both ends of your flight.[1]

 All this is designed to give you full trust in the technical side of flying, which relates to the rational side of the brain.
 That’s all vital, but it’s only one half of the problem.